-If you have leftover financial aid money, you can use this money toward other education-related expenses.
+If you have leftover financial aid money from things like student loans, you can use this money toward other education-related expenses.
 Be aware that the IRS will tax this money as income.

 Multiple Funding Sources

 Financial aid from grants, scholarships, and student loans will help you cover the costs of your education.

 Each year, you must fill out and submit the Free Application for Federal Student Aid (FAFSA).
 This allows the federal government, your state government, and your college or university to determine the programs for which you are eligible.
 Your school will then send you information about the forms of financial aid you can apply toward your tuition and other education expenses.

 Most students combine sources of financial aid to cover their school costs, but if you receive enough money from need-based grants and merit-based scholarships, you will not need to take out student loans.
 In fact, you may even get enough award money that you have leftover financial aid.